Deli's Crunch

 Jump to Recipe

-Bring the wave of Korean dramas right into your kitchen with this easy recipe for kimchi stew with pork and tofu!
-This popular Korean dish, also known as kimchi jjigae is deliciously rich and flavorful!
-A bowl of salty, sour, sweet, and spicy soup in one!
+Bring the wave of K-dramas into your kitchen with this easy recipe for kimchi stew with pork and tofu.
+This popular Korean dish, kimchi jjigae is deliciously rich, comforting, and flavorful.
+A bowl of salty, sour, sweet, and spicy stew in one!
+This recipe is simple to follow and perfect for warming up on a chilly day.

 Make sure to try my homemade kimchi recipe.

-Cooking kimchi stew is actually easy and simple if you use store-bought broth like chicken, beef, or vegetables.
-In Korea, they usually make their own stock from scratch using anchovy.
+Cooking kimchi stew is easy.
+You can use store-bought broth like chicken, beef, or vegetables.
+In Korea, they usually make their stock from scratch using anchovy.

-But for this recipe, I'm using chicken broth because that's what I have on hand.
+I'm using chicken broth for this recipe because that's what I have on hand.
 You can also use beef or vegetable stock.

-You will need a pot to cook this stew.
-In Korean dramas, they usually serve this in a stone bowl called dolsot.
+• You will need a pot to cook this stew.
+They usually serve this in a stone bowl called dolsot.

-In medium-high heat, start heating a tablespoon of vegetable oil.
-Saute 2 teaspoons of minced garlic, medium-size sliced onions, and half a pound of pork belly for 5 minutes or until the pork is not red anymore.
+• In medium-high heat, start heating a tablespoon of vegetable oil.
+Add half a pound of pork belly and cook for 5 minutes or until the pork is no longer red.
+Then, add 2 teaspoons of minced garlic and medium-sized sliced onions.
+Cook until fragrant.

-Add 2 cups of chopped kimchi along with 1/4 cup of kimchi brine.
+• Add 2 cups of chopped kimchi along with ¼ cup of kimchi brine.
 Simmer for 2 minutes.
-Pour in 2 cups of broth and add in 2 teaspoons of gochujang, and 2 teaspoons of sugar.
+Pour 2 cups of broth and add 2 teaspoons of gochujang and 2 teaspoons of sugar.
 Season with salt and simmer for 10 minutes.
 Topped with sliced firm tofu and sprinkle with scallions.
-Add a splash of sesame oil, cover the pot and simmer for 2 minutes.
+Add a splash of sesame oil, cover the pot, and simmer for 2 minutes.

 kimchi stew recipe